Company logo | Codica

 Plain visual hierarchy

-The placement of design elements by their priority to guide the viewer’s eye through the solution design is known as a visual hierarchy.
+For starters, what is visual hierarchy?
+It is the placement of design elements by their priority to guide the viewer’s eye through the solution design.
 It is reached by choosing the right element size, color, contrast, and arrangement.
-Here are the techniques that help build a visual hierarchy for users’ convenience:

 • Changing the sizing of elements, making them bigger or smaller regarding their priority;